DigDes/SoapCore/README.md

 There is an optional feature included where you can instead of generating service description from code get the service description from files stored on the server.

-To use it, add use settings like
+To use it, add a setting like this to appsettings

  "FileWSDL": {
     "UrlOverride": "",